Chancellorship of Winston Churchill: The gold standard

 The Bank of England and others were calling for the UK to return to the gold standard, an idea Churchill initially opposed.
 He consulted various economists, the majority of whom endorsed the change; among the few who opposed it was John Maynard Keynes.
 Churchill ultimately relented and agreed to the measure, after which he became its supporter.
-In his first budget, he controversially announced the return to the gold standard at its 1914 parity of £1=$4.86.
+In his first budget, he controversially announced the return to the gold standard at its 1914 parity of £4.25 to the ounce, the rate set by Isaac Newton in 1717, equivalent to £1 = $4.86.
 The principal opponent of the proposal was the economist John Maynard Keynes who argued that the measure would lead to a world depression.
 Keynes later wrote a pamphlet entitled The Economic Consequences of Mr Churchill.
 Jenkins has pointed out that, as Churchill was a reluctant convert to gold, it is unfair to blame him entirely for the consequences, but it was in the end his decision to implement the measure and he was the one person who could have refused to do so.

 The return to gold at the 1914 parity is widely held to have caused deflation and resultant unemployment with a devastating impact on the coal industry in particular – the higher rate of the pound reduced the demand for already declining coal exports.
 The mineowners reacted by announcing a national lock-out from 31 July unless the miners accepted a substantial wage reduction.
 Neither Baldwin nor Churchill wanted a conflict and they agreed to initiate a royal commission on the industry's future.
 This was led by Herbert Samuel.
 Its report was not presented until 11 March 1926, six weeks before Churchill's second budget (on 26 April) and less than two months before the outbreak of the General Strike on 4 May.

 While the commission deliberated, Baldwin asked Churchill to introduce a subsidy for the mining industry to prevent the reduction of wages as a result of lower income.
 Churchill agreed and the total subsidy paid was calculated to be £19 million.
 Samuel's commission made proposals which were mostly in favour of the miners, especially rejection of the mineowners' demand for longer hours at less pay.
 However, the commission held that retention of the seven-hour working day would entail some reduction in wages because of the prevailing economic crisis, in which the most serious issue was the falling price index.